wjf0214/awesome-stars-wjf0214/README.md

 *   [allinurl/goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in \*nix systems or through your browser.

-*   [zhaojh329/rtty](https://github.com/zhaojh329/rtty) - 🐛 Access your terminal from anywhere via the web.
+*   [zhaojh329/rtty](https://github.com/zhaojh329/rtty) - 🐛 Access your device from anywhere via the web.

 *   [vysheng/tg](https://github.com/vysheng/tg) - telegram-cli